aiser-platform/aiser-world/packages/docs/README.md

-# Aiser Platform Documentation
+# Aicser Platform Documentation

-Comprehensive documentation for the Aiser Platform - the next-generation AI-first business intelligence and visualization tool.
+Comprehensive documentation for the Aicser Platform - the next-generation AI-first business intelligence and visualization tool.

 ## 🚀 Quick Start